Question: What causes left or right ovary pain during period?

 If you are having period cramps in your abdomen, it’s not abnormal.
 In younger women, especially women who are yet to experience childbirth, pain may be severe.

-Talking to your doctor is an easy way out.
-However, you can try medications like ibuprofen, aspirin, and ketoprofen.
-These drugs help block the secretion of prostaglandins, thereby, reducing pain.
+Talking to your doctor is an easy way out, especially if the pain stops you from doing your normal activities or suddenly becomes worse than usual.
+However, you can try medications like ibuprofen, aspirin (for adults), and ketoprofen.
+These drugs help block the production of prostaglandins, thereby reducing pain.
+Cleveland Clinic+1

 2. Ruptured ovarian cyst

-If you are experiencing pain in your abdomen, a malfunctioned ovary can be the cause.
+If you are experiencing pain in your abdomen, a problem with one of your ovaries can be the cause.

-Your ovaries are whitish egg-like structures that can be found both sides of the abdomen.
+Your ovaries are whitish egg-like structures that can be found both sides of the lower abdomen (pelvis).
 They are involved with the production of hormones that help control your menstrual cycle.
 The ovaries secrete estrogen and progesterone.

 The primary function of your ovaries is to release an egg during ovulation.
 This egg is developed within follicles that are located in your ovaries.